Leyla Zana: Later political activities

 In December 2009, the Constitutional Court banned the DTP due to alleged links with the PKK and Leyla Zana, as well as Ahmet Türk, Aysel Tuğluk, Nurettin Demirtaş, Selim Sadak and 30 other Kurdish politicians were banned from politics for 5 years.
 While this decision forbids them to be members of political parties, it does not prevent them from being elected to the parliament as independent deputies.

 She was re-elected to parliament in the 12 June 2011, and on 1 July 2012, Prime Minister Recep Tayyip Erdoğan met Leyla Zana in his office.
 This meeting took place after a recent Hürriyet interview in which Leyla Zana said she was hopeful that Prime Minister Recep Tayyip Erdoğan would solve the Kurdish–Turkish conflict.
 Her words were criticized as 'naive' by the BDP leadership, but were welcomed by the Turkish government.

 She was re-elected in June 2015, and the snap elections of November 2015.
 After her election in November 2015, she spoke again some Kurdish words, and also used "people of Turkey" instead of "Turkish people" which caused the speaker of the parliament to invalidate her oath and seat in parliament.

 In November 2016, Zana was temporarily arrested along with other lawmakers from BDP/HDP, again accused of affiliation with the PKK.
 In February 2017 she was again shortly detained and questioned over an investigation into alleged terrorism related charges.

-In July 2017, Zana's HDP deputy seat was under AKP-lead parliamentary review and potential exclusion for "failing to properly take her oath of office, as well as rampant absenteeism".
+In July 2017, Zana's HDP deputy seat was under AKP-led parliamentary review and potential exclusion for "failing to properly take her oath of office, as well as rampant absenteeism".

 On 11 January 2018, Zana's parliamentary membership was revoked for missing 212 parliamentary sessions from October 2016 to April 2017 by a 302–22 vote in the Turkish Parliament, with CHP and HDP MPs in attendance voting against.
-On the 17 March 2021, the state prosecutor to the Court of Cassation Bekir Şahin filed a lawsuit to the Constitutional Court which demanded for her and 686 other HDP politicians a five-year ban for a political participation together with a closure of the HDP due to their alleged organizational links to the PKK.
+On the 17 March 2021, the state prosecutor to the Court of Cassation Bekir Şahin filed a lawsuit to the Constitutional Court which demanded that she and 686 other HDP politicians have a five-year ban for a political participation together with a closure of the HDP due to their alleged organizational links to the PKK.